-Radio with CD (MP3) and USB Port shown, Radio with CD (MP3) similar, Radio with Six-Disc CD (MP3) similar
+Radio with CD (MP3) and USB Port shown, Radio with CD (MP3) similar

 The vehicle has one of these radios as its audio system.

 Radio Data System (RDS)

 The radio may have RDS.
 The RDS feature is available for use only on FM stations that broadcast RDS information.
 This system relies upon receiving specific information from these stations and only works when the information is available.
 While the radio is tuned to an FM-RDS station, the station name or call letters display.
 In rare cases, a radio station could broadcast incorrect information that causes the radio features to work improperly.
 If this happens, contact the radio station.